isc-projects/stork/doc/user/dhcp.rst

 Stork generates configuration reports for a monitored Kea daemon when it detects that the daemon's configuration has changed.
-To view the reports for the daemon, navigate to the application page and select one of the daemons.
+To view the reports for the daemon, navigate to the daemons page and select one of the daemons.
 The ``Configuration Review Reports`` panel lists issues and proposed configuration updates generated by the configuration checkers.
 Each checker focuses on one particular problem.